Getting Started With `viz_timeline()`

 )

-categories are ordered from worst to best, making the chart more
+are ordered from worst to best, making the chart more intuitive to

 1. Check Your Data First